You're So Fine (CNBLUE song)

 "You're So Fine" (이렇게 예뻤나; Ireoke Yeppeonna) is a song by South Korean pop rock band CNBLUE.
-It is the lead single to the band's sixth mini-album Blueming and was released on April 4, 2016.
+It is the lead single to the band's sixth EP Blueming and was released on April 4, 2016.

 Composition

 "You're So Fine" is an "upbeat" pop rock track.
 The song was written and composed by vocalist Jung Yong-hwa, and is composed in the key of A♭ major using common time with a tempo of 118 beats per minute.
 Jung began working on the song while conceiving "Cinderella"; the song lyrics were written in 2016.
 In crafting the lyrics, Jung paid special attention to detail in order to capture "the warm feeling of brass" in order to portray his personality.
 He was inspired by the title of a news article which read "Was she this pretty?" to write the song.
 He felt that it "sounded very nice" when he sang the phrase, which emitted a "warm feeling".